Best Duck Down Pillows for Side Sleepers

 Allergy / Cleanability & Hygiene Features

 Maintaining pillow hygiene is crucial for long-term health and comfort, especially for side sleepers whose faces remain in direct contact with the pillow for extended periods.
 Modern duck down pillows undergo sterilisation processes during manufacturing to remove dust, oils, and potential allergens from the raw materials.
 Look for pillows labelled as "hypoallergenic" or "allergy-friendly," which indicates additional processing steps beyond standard cleaning.
 The cover fabric should feature a tight weave that prevents dust mites from penetrating into the fill while still allowing breathability.
 Many quality pillows now offer machine-washable construction, though duck down requires careful washing with gentle detergent and thorough drying to prevent clumping.
 Adding a separate pillow protector beneath your pillowcase creates an extra barrier against dust mites, skin oils, and allergens while extending your pillow's lifespan.
-For those with severe allergies, some manufacturers offer duck down that has been treated with anti-microbial or dust mite-resistant finishes, though these treatments may need reapplication after washing.
 Regular maintenance including weekly pillowcase changes, monthly protector washing, and annual pillow cleaning helps maintain a healthy sleep environment.
 If you're unsure about the best care approach for your specific pillow, contact us for expert guidance on maintaining your investment and ensuring it continues to provide optimal support for years to come.